bernie-skipole/indipydriver/docs/source/usage/ipydriver.rst

 self.debug_enable - As default is set to True, indicating this driver will log xml traffic at level DEBUG.

-If self.debug_enable is set to False, then xml traffic will not be logged, this could bve useful if you have a number of drivers operating, and you only want one to log xml traffic.
+If self.debug_enable is set to False, then xml traffic will not be logged, this could be useful if you have a number of drivers operating, and you only want one to log xml traffic.

 ----